semgrep/semgrep-docs/docs/semgrep-ci.md

 # ...
 ```

-If configuration is provided and no `.semgrep.yml` or `.semgrep/` directory exists, Semgrep CI will exit with a non-zero error code.
+If no configuration is provided and no `.semgrep.yml` or `.semgrep/` directory exists, Semgrep CI will exit with a non-zero error code.

 ## Ignoring files